Amid the often contentious online discourse among Christians, we at Anglican Compass want to strike a different tone.

-If we want to understand grace, we should look at the conversion of Paul.
-Not because grace is always so dramatic as to convert a murderer on the Damascus Road, but because grace can be so dramatic as to convert a murderer on the Damascus Road.
-As Paul explains in his letter to the Galatians:…
+If we want to understand grace, we should look no further than the conversion of St. Paul the Apostle.
+This is not because grace is always so dramatic as to convert a murderer on the Damascus Road, but because grace can be so dramatic as to convert a murderer on the Damascus Road.
+As Paul…

 How to Lent and Why: Questions for an Anglican Priest